pinecone-io/terraform-provider-pinecone/docs/data-sources/indexes.md

 Optional:

+- `embed` (Attributes) Specify the integrated inference embedding configuration for the index.
+Once set, the model cannot be changed.
+However, you can later update the embedding configuration—including field map, read parameters, and write parameters.

+Refer to the [model guide](https://docs.pinecone.io/guides/inference/understanding-inference#embedding-models) for available models and details. (see [below for nested schema](#nestedatt--indexes--embed))
 - `spec` (Attributes) Spec (see [below for nested schema](#nestedatt--indexes--spec))
 - `status` (Attributes) Configuration for the behavior of Pinecone's internal metadata index.
 By default, all metadata is indexed; when metadata_config is present, only specified metadata fields are indexed.
 To specify metadata fields to index, provide an array of the following form: [example_metadata_field] (see [below for nested schema](#nestedatt--indexes--status))
+- `tags` (Map of String) Custom user tags added to an index.
+Keys must be 80 characters or less.
+Values must be 120 characters or less.
+Keys must be alphanumeric, '', or '-'.
+Values must be alphanumeric, ';', '@', '', '-', '.', '+', or ' '.
+To unset a key, set the value to be an empty string.

 Read-Only:

+- `deletion_protection` (String) Index deletion protection configuration
 - `dimension` (Number) Index dimension
 - `host` (String) The URL address where the index is hosted.
 - `metric` (String) Index metric
 - `name` (String) Index name
+- `vector_type` (String) Index vector type

+<a id="nestedatt--indexes--embed"></a>
+### Nested Schema for `indexes.embed`

+Optional:

+- `dimension` (Number) The dimension of the embedding model, specifying the size of the output vector.
+- `metric` (String) The distance metric to be used for similarity search.
+You can use 'euclidean', 'cosine', or 'dotproduct'.
+If the 'vector_type' is 'sparse', the metric must be 'dotproduct'.
+If the vector_type is dense, the metric defaults to 'cosine'.
+- `read_parameters` (Map of String) The read parameters for the embedding model.
+- `write_parameters` (Map of String) The write parameters for the embedding model.

+Read-Only:

+- `field_map` (Map of String) Identifies the name of the text field from your document model that will be embedded.
+- `model` (String) the name of the embedding model to use for the index.
+- `vector_type` (String) The index vector type associated with the model.
+If 'dense', the vector dimension must be specified.
+If 'sparse', the vector dimension will be nil.

 <a id="nestedatt--indexes--spec"></a>
 ### Nested Schema for `indexes.spec`